agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**Time**: 10 mins (is taking time to understand these double if statements, or feel confused and puzzled)
+**Time**: 10 mins (It is taking time to understand these "double if statements", feel confused and puzzled)

 ---